syncfusion-content/angularjs-docs/angularjs/ListView/Getting-Started.md

 ---
 layout: post
-title: Getting Started with AngularJS ListView control | Syncfusion description:Learn here all about Getting started with Syncfusion Essential AngularJS ListView control, its elements, and more.
+title: Getting Started with AngularJS ListView Control | Syncfusion description:Learn here all about getting started with Syncfusion Essential AngularJS ListView control, its elements, and more.
 platform: AngularJS
 control: ListView
 documentation: ug